nivyathiruvoth/Coronavirus-Tweet-Sentiment-Analysis/README.md

 ● Linear SVM with 85% accuracy after cross-validation and hyperparameter tuning performed well for multinomial classification.

-● We hope this project will be helpful for the Government and NGOs to take adequate measures in policy making and rehabilitation respectively.
+● This project will be helpful for the Government and NGOs to take adequate measures in policy making and rehabilitation respectively.

 ● Various profit organizations can make profit through the production and distribution of essential items during the pandemic by analyzing various sentiments.